-You should check Basecamp alternatives if you are looking for some advanced features like reporting, time tracking, gantt charts and project templates.
-Basecamp offers a flat rate $99/month but it lacks some basic features.
+You should check Basecamp alternatives if you’re looking for some advanced project management features like reporting, time tracking, Gantt charts, and project templates.

 How much does Wrike cost compared to Basecamp?

-Below are the pricing charts for both Wrike and Basecamp respectively:
+Below are the pricing charts for both project management software Wrike and Basecamp respectively:

 Free (5 users)